As ANC votes, South African poor feel party has passed them by

 “We are sitting on a time bomb.
 ANC policies have taken us to the brink of disaster,” said Khokhoma Motsi, 52, who heads the Botshabelo Unemployed Movement, which tries to find work for thousands of people in the city.

-Botshabelo, which means “Place of Refuge”, was set up as a dumping ground for displaced blacks by the apartheid government and remains a soul-less, unlovable place.
+Botshabelo, which means “Place of Refuge”, was set up as a dumping ground for displaced blacks by the apartheid government and remains a soul-less, unloveable place.

 In some ways, the ANC has made great strides, connecting most residents in places like Botshabelo to the electric grid, providing running water and building hundreds of thousands of homes, the newest with toilets and solar panels.